noir-lang/noir/docs/docs/sdk/usage/deposit.md

 );
 await tokenDepositController.createProof();
 await tokenDepositController.sign();
-// check if there are pending depsoits if ((await tokenDepositController.getPendingFunds()) < tokenQuantity) {
+// check if there are pending deposits if ((await tokenDepositController.getPendingFunds()) < tokenQuantity) {
     await tokenDepositController.depositFundsToContract();
     await tokenDepositController.awaitDepositFundsToContract();
 }
 let txId = await tokenDepositController.send();
 ```

+Not all ERC-20s (specifically DAI) have correctly implemented the permit spec.
+So in the case of DAI you call `depositFundsToContractWithNonStandardPermit` instead of `depositFundsToContract`.

 You can review the complete reference script [here](https://github.com/critesjosh/aztec-sdk-starter/blob/mainnet-fork/src/latest/shieldAssets.ts).